 English at Walton Hall Academy

-At Walton Hall Academy we believe that it is vital that we not only teach children to read and to write with competence, confidence and as much independence as possible, but that we inspire and stimulate them so that they want to read and write, so that both activities bring them happiness and fulfilment.
+At Walton Hall Academy we believe that it is vital that we not only teach children to read and to write with competence, confidence and as much independence as possible, but that we inspire and stimulate them so that they want to read and write.
 Embedding literacy across the curriculum and promoting high standards are an integral part of learning across all subjects.
 Through all of our lessons, and at all levels, literacy skills are encouraged and promoted so that the skills taught in specific English lessons can be applied, practiced and consolidated effectively.

 Key Stage 3

 All groups in KS3 will follow a programme of study, linked to a common text or theme, wherever possible, incorporating a wide range of appropriately differentiated and engaging activities.

 In KS3 within our navigators pathway, students are taught in mixed year ability set classes.
 By grouping students accordingly, we are able to teach English in the way that best meets the diverse needs of the individual students.
 Students work on gradually developing higher level skills over a three year rolling programme following a spiral curriculum that incorporates exciting approaches to teaching.
 Students will develop the skills throughout KS3 so that they can best access the accredited course that is most suited to them, whether that be functional skills or GCSE's.